polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 using Hyperlambda - It's _the exact same thing_ in fact.

-The way this works, is that as Magic starts, it will run through your assembly, find all classes implementing the `ISlot` interface, retrieve its `Slot` attribute's name property, and use that as the _"key"_ to your slot.
+The way this works, is that as Magic starts, it will run through your AppDomain, find all classes implementing the `ISlot` interface, retrieve its `Slot` attribute's name property, and use that as the _"key"_ to your slot.
 Later as you invoke the slot in Hyperlambda, the key will be used